loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_3.md

 I will not describe in detail how to set up a new user with `EPiServer.Cms.UI.AspNetIdentity` you can instead take a look at the method `CreateUser` in the file [EpiserverEngineTest.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/main/Lorem.Test/EpiserverEngineTest.cs).

-When we use the `CreateUser` method, we will also be able to log in to Episerver Administration interface and check that we have really created a `Start page`.
+When we use the `CreateUser` method, we will also be able to log in to Episerver Administration interface and check that we have really created a `StartPage`.

 ```csharp
 [Fact]